 Despite significant improvements in data on work-related migration over the past decade, there is still very little information in certain areas.
 For example, there is currently no usable data on what work-visa holders do after they enter the UK if they are not sponsored by an employer (i.e. if they enter on Tier 1 or Tier 5), although it is possible that in future such data could become available from administrative data sources (i.e. HMRC and DWP records).
 There is also no data on the occupations or earnings of short-term migrants, particularly those from EU countries.
 These workers are not expected to be captured well by the Labour Force Survey, which is currently the main source of information about migrant workers’ economic activity in the UK.
 This makes it difficult to analyse the impact of proposed changes to the immigration system after Brexit, which among other things would mean that a higher share of migrants to the UK would be expected to leave after 1-2 years.

 Another area of limited evidence is emigration.
-While there are overall statistics on the numbers of people leaving the UK for at least 12 months (through the International Passenger Survey), it is currently not possible to provide a clear picture of the skills and activities of people who leave vs. remain in the UK long term.
+While there are overall statistics on the numbers of people leaving the UK for at least 12 months (through the International Passenger Survey, which has been suspended indefinitely because of Covid-19), it is currently not possible to provide a clear picture of the skills and activities of people who leave vs. remain in the UK long term.

 - HM Government.
+2018.
 The UK’s future skills-based immigration system.
-London: HM Government, 2018.
-Available online
+London: HM Government.
+Available online.

 - Kone, Zovanga.
+2019.
 Where do Migrants Live in the UK?
 Migration Observatory.
-Available online
+Available online.

 - Lindop, Jay.
 2020.
 Understanding international migration in a rapidly changing world.
 ONS blog.
 Available online.